 This tender process will allow FIFA to select the media companies that are best placed to secure the strongest platform and to achieve FIFA’s objectives of reaching the widest possible audience and providing a high-quality viewing experience for fans.

-Media companies or organisations wishing to participate in the tender process can request the ITT email from FIFA.firstname.lastname@example.org.
+Media companies or organisations wishing to participate in the tender process can request the ITT by email from FIFA.firstname.lastname@example.org.
 Requests must specify the name of the company and the job title and name of the representative responsible for the tender process.
-Following a question-and-answer period (09:00 CEST, 25 April – 17:00 CEST, 21 May 2019), submissions to FIFA must be received 10:00 CEST on 22 May 2019.
+Following a question-and-answer period (09:00 CEST, 25 April – 17:00 CEST, 21 May 2019), submissions to FIFA must be received by 10:00 CEST on 22 May 2019.

 Through the sale of media rights for its football tournaments, FIFA generates income which is essential to support and develop football around the world, for instance through the FIFA Forward Football Development Programme.